RecordEvolution/ReswarmOS/config/nvidia/jetson-nano/README-reswarm-docu.md

 </p>

 Finally, we have to connect the HDMI output of the board to a monitor to be able to follow along the initial OS setup.
-Additionaly, the setup requires a keyboard and/or mouse to be connected to the board via the two USB 2.0/3.0 interfaces.
+Additionally, the setup requires a keyboard and/or mouse to be connected to the board via the two USB 2.0/3.0 interfaces.
 If in doubt about any plugs or connectors, please consult the board description of the [Jetson Nano board](https://developer.nvidia.com/embedded/learn/jetson-nano-2gb-devkit-user-guide#id-.JetsonNano2GBDeveloperKitUserGuidevbatuu_v1.0-Introduction).
 At last, connect the USB-c power-plug to the board which is located at the front-left side of it.
-MAKE SURE to only use a power-adapter that satifies 5V @ 3A .
+MAKE SURE to only use a power-adapter that satisfies 5V @ 3A .

 <p align="center">
   <img